 Where we are and what we do.

 South Central Ambulance Service NHS Foundation Trust (or SCAS for short) is part of the National Health Service (NHS).
 We were established on the 1 July 2006 following the merger of four ambulance trusts.
 On 1 March 2012, we became a foundation trust.
 Our emergency operations centres handle around 540,000 emergency and urgent calls each year.

-We serve the counties of Berkshire, Buckinghamshire, Hampshire and Oxfordshire.
-This area covers approximately 3,554 square miles with a residential population of over 4.6 million.
+We serve the counties of Berkshire, Buckinghamshire, Hampshire and Oxfordshire, and Sussex and Surrey for NEPTS.
+This area has a residential population of over 7 million.

 Our three main functions are: